plum-umd/java-sketch/README.md

-# Java Sketch
+# JSketch

-a Java front-end for [Sketch][sk], a program synthesis tool
+Sketch-based synthesis, epitomized by [Sketch][sk], lets developers synthesize software starting from a _partial program_, also called a _sketch_ or _template_.
+JSketch is a tool that brings sketch-based synthesis to Java.
+JSketch's input is a partial Java program that may include _holes_, which are unknown constants, _expression generators_, which range over sets of expressions, and _class generators_, which are partial classes.
+JSketch then translates the synthesis problem into a [Sketch][sk] problem; this translation is complex becuase [Sketch][sk] is not object-oriented.
+Finally, JSketch synthesizes an executable Java program by interpreting the output of [Sketch][sk].

 ## Requirement

-Since this tool is a front-end for [Sketch][sk], you need to install it and set up the environment.
+Since this tool is a front-end for [Sketch][sk], you need to install [Sketch][sk] and set up the environment.

 * Tar ball